pckv/pcbot/README.md

 After sending the code in a private message, in this case `263`, your account will be registered as the bot owner.

-## Command-line arguments
-Execute `python bot.py -h` to see a list of supported command-line arguments.

 ## Plugins
 PCBOT has a folder based plugin system. **The documentation for creating these plugins might come along soon**, although if you wish to